 Coding Standards

 A Flash-X unit is expected to be fully encapsulated, with all of its data being private to it.
 The only global data accessible to a unit is in the form of included foo.h files, two of which are available to every unit and every application instance.
 These are Simulation.h, which is generated by the setup tool and constants.h which contains all the global constants in the code.
 Of these Simulation.h does not exist in the source tree, whereas constanst.h lives in the Simulation unit.
-Each unit is required to have a file Unitname_data.F90 that declares all the data that needs to be available on the local memory of the device where the computation is being done.
-The declared data should be clustered into five categories:
+Each unit is required to have a file Unitname_data.F90 that declares all the unit scope data.

 device resident data – This is the data that is assumed to be available on demand while computing.
 If the computation is offloaded to a device, this data is sent over once at the begining and remains on the device